 Law360 has once again recognized Orrick on its Global 20 list, a ranking of the world’s leading international law firms.
-This is Orrick’s fifth appearance on the list.
-Selection to the list is based on "global presence" and the firm’s record advising on "the largest most groundbreaking international and cross-border matters over the past year."
+Orrick jumped five spots to #15.
+This is the firm’s sixth appearance on the list.
+Selection to the list is based on "global presence" and the firm’s “global expertise handling complex cross-border matters spanning multiple time zones."